Karnataka PUC Board Exam Date:28 Feb' 26 - 28 Feb' 26

 Also read-

-After the 2nd PUC, students who want to pursue Medical, Engineering, or other relevant areas should study Chemistry from the Karnataka board 1st PUC Chemistry syllabus.
-It covers almost all the major topics for NEET and engineering entrance and competitive exams.
+Students who pass the Karnataka 1st PUC exam can move to 2nd PUC.
+And after that, students who want to pursue Medical, Engineering, or other relevant areas should study Chemistry from the Karnataka board 1st PUC Chemistry syllabus.
+It covers almost all the major topics for NEET and engineering entrance, and competitive exams.

 Also Refer: